andreatadde/test/README.md

 **Game Screen**

 The game target is to kill all the octopus, you can shoot in all four direction.
 The enemies have two HP each, you have five.
-The game has two level, at the start of any level your healt will be restored.
+The game has two levels, at the start of any level your healt will be restored.

 ![Alt text](/Screenshots%20%26%20GIFS/Game.png?raw=true "Game")